 Why Is My Bath Bomb Popping Open?

-Try using 90% or higher isopropyl alcohol as the liquid if this happens.
+If this happens, try using 90% or higher isopropyl alcohol as the liquid.

 What Can I Use As Bath Bomb Molds?